dana-ross/danaross.dev/content/resume.md

 December, 2021—Present

+Engineering manager for the creation and launch of Grindr Web, a web-based version of the popular Grindr app.
 More than doubled the size of the existing web team with five hires in the first year.
-Established a Kanban workflow for the team with regular Scrum style retrospectives and daily stand-ups.
-Drafted our initial product roadmap for a new product that provided our North Star until Product support arrived.
-Led the team to a mostly feature-complete prototype in under six months, a closed alpha test at nine months, and a closed beta at one year.
-Worked alongside the team as lead individual contributor on several features.
-Spearheaded the re-platforming the grindr.com web site on Jekyll.
-Established a close working relationship with Design, Product, Legal, and Privacy stakeholders.
+Drafted our initial product roadmap that provided our North Star until Product support arrived.
+Led the team to a mostly feature-complete prototype in under six months, a closed alpha test at nine months, a closed beta at one year, and launch in May 2023.
+Worked alongside the web team as lead individual contributor on several features.
+Spearheaded the re-platforming the grindr.com web site on Jekyll and later oversaw a migration to Webflow which empowered our Marketing team to update the site in conjunction with our messaging.

+Manager for two teams of iOS, Android, web, and backend engineers.

+Established close working relationships with Design, Product, Legal, and Privacy stakeholders.

+Created a Software Engineering Book Club to encourage socialization between platform specific teams and foster deeper discussion of the aspects of the software development craft beyond just programming.

 ### Software Development Manager @ Chewy